msayson/msayson.github.io/_posts/2026-05-15-polymorphic-json-deserialization-java-sealed-interfaces-jackson.markdown

         DeletionRequest.requireNonBlank(accountId, "accountId");
         DeletionRequest.requireNonBlank(requestId, "requestId");
         if (scope == null) {
-            throw new IllegalArgumentException("scope must not be blank");
+            throw new IllegalArgumentException("scope must not be null");
         }
     }
 }

 /**
- * Data model for data deletion scope, where must only delete specific categories of data.
+ * Data model for data deletion scope.
+ *
+ * Used when user requests deleting specific categories of data.
  */
 public record DeletionScope(
     Boolean deletePreferences,